cwgis/vimrc/README.md

 vimrc
 =====
-set vimrc by custom plugin and third-party plugin with pathogen.
+set vimrc for custom plugin and third-party plugin with pathogen.

 vimrc has two files, vimrc for linux and _vimrc for windows.